lupyuen/lupyuen.github.io/src/nuttx2.md

 - But NuttX hangs in the C Function [__qemu_rv_start__](https://lupyuen.github.io/articles/riscv#jump-to-start)

-Stay tuned, we'll have plenty more tantalising treats in the next article!
+Stay tuned for more tantalising treats in the next article!

 # What's Next

 TODO: I hope this has been an Educational Experience on booting a fresh new OS for a 64-bit RISC-V SBC...

-This is the first in a series of (yummy) articles on porting NuttX to Star64.
+This is the first in a series of (yummy) articles on porting NuttX to Star64...

 Many Thanks to my [__GitHub Sponsors__](https://github.com/sponsors/lupyuen) for supporting my work!
 This article wouldn't have been possible without your support.